A Prompt Array Keeps the Bias Away: Debiasing Vision-Language Models with Adversarial Learning: Abstract

 \section{Abstract}

-Vision-language models can encode societal biases and stereotypes, but there are challenges to measuring and mitigating these harms.
-Prior proposed bias measurements lack robustness and feature degradation occurs when mitigating bias without access to pretraining data.
-We address both of these challenges in this paper: First, we evaluate different bias measures and propose the use of retrieval metrics to image-text representations via a bias measuring framework.
-Second, we investigate debiasing methods and show that optimizing for adversarial loss via learnable token embeddings minimizes various bias measures without substantially degrading feature representations.
+Vision-language models can encode societal biases and stereotypes, but there are challenges to measuring and mitigating these multimodal harms due to lacking measurement robustness and feature degradation.
+To address these challenges, we investigate bias measures and apply ranking metrics for image-text representations.
+We then investigate debiasing methods and show that prepending learned embeddings to text queries that are jointly trained with adversarial debiasing and a contrastive loss reduces various bias measures with minimal degradation to the image-text representation.